Last Updated on November 12, 2019

 CBC, ESR, C-reactive protein are markers of inflammation and could also suggest the presence of infection when correlated clinically.
 RF, anti-CCP are done in cases of suspected rheumatoid arthritis cases.

 Other special investigations as required can vary from case to case.

-CT is able to show bony details in greater details.
-MRI is useful in soft tissue involvement and is able to show lesions where xrays could be passed as normal.
+CT is able to show bony details in greater detail.
+MRI is useful in soft tissue involvement and is able to show lesions where x-rays could be passed as normal.

 Treatment of Hand Pain

 Treatment of hand pain depends on the cause.
 Minor injuries and minor pains a could be managed at home with rest, fomentation and over the counter pain drugs

 Following are the treatment modalities which are used in hand pain treatment.
 Treatments are discussed in greater details in the in-depth articles for individual disorders.

 - Anti-inflammatory or analgesic painkillers

 - Drugs specific to the ailment, like anti-gout drugs or disease-modifying anti rheumatoid drugs